 Layer other data onto a color-coded ZIP code map

 eSpatial makes it easy to create a color-coded ZIP code map and also gives you the flexibility to save that map and use it repeatedly for different analyses.
 In the case of the service coverage map, for example, you could plot the number of competitors in each region.

 ZIP code territory maps allow territory managers to design territories at a more granular level than county or state territories.

-eSpatial allows you to balance your ZIP code territories in terms of certain data such as demographics or values.
+eSpatial allows you to balance your ZIP code territories regarding certain data, such as demographics or values.
 This will help identify whether the distribution of territories is balanced and fair.
-To get started, sign up for a free trial or log in to your eSpatial account and open the Territory Builder by clicking the button on the top right of your screen.
+To get started, sign up for a free trial or log in to your eSpatial account and open the Territory Map Maker by clicking the button on the top right of your screen.